twosixlabs/Escalation/README.md

 ## Limitations of Escalation

-- Currently uses either a SQL database or CSV files to store data.
-Escalation provides functionality to create a SQL database from CSV files
+- Currently uses a SQL database to store data.
+Escalation provides functionality to automatically create a SQL database from CSV files

 # Setup